Posted by Dr. Julian De Silva | December 31st, 2014

 Can This Appearance Be Changed?

-The upper eyelid is very intricate in terms of anatomy and function.
-It is challenging to reverse the previous surgery and to restore more volume to the upper eyelid.
+The upper eyelid is anatomically and functionally intricate.
+It is challenging to reverse the previous surgery and to restore more volume to it.
 Approximately 20% of all eyelid surgeries I perform are revision surgeries on patients who have had an initial blepharoplasty elsewhere.
 Once volume is taken away from the upper eyelid it can be difficult to restore the appearance while still maintaining a natural look.
 Fat transfer to the upper eyelid is a viable option for restoring volume to the upper eyelid, but it is a highly intricate and specialized procedure that requires an expert hand.
-For more information on eyelid surgery see this web page on eyelid surgery.
+Do you want to know more about eyelid surgery?
+Check out this web page on eyelid surgery.

 Avoid the Situation in the First Place